Julie Conalty: Ordained ministry

 Conalty was ordained in the Church of England as a deacon in 1999 and as a priest in 2000.
 She began her ecclesiastical career as a non-stipendiary minister (ie, part-time and unpaid) in the Diocese of Southwark, while continuing to work in probation and youth services.
 She first served at St Michael the Archangel, East Wickham from 1999 to 2004, and then at St Luke with Holy Trinity, Charlton from 2004 to 2010.

 In 2010, Conalty left her secular career and moved into full-time ministry, becoming associate priest of the Plumstead Common United Benefice.
 In 2012, she moved to the Diocese of Rochester where she had been appointed Vicar of Christ Church, Erith.
 She was additionally Bishop's Advisor for the Ministry of Ordained Women (2013 to 2017) and Area Dean of Erith (2014 to 2017).
 In 2016, she was made an Honorary Canon of Rochester Cathedral.
 On 24 September 2017, she was collated as Archdeacon of Tonbridge.
 She was also the Bishop of Rochester's Lead for Safeguarding.

 Conalty has been a member of the General Synod of the Church of England since November 2013.

 Episcopal ministry

 On 27 May 2021, it was announced that Conalty would be the next Bishop of Birkenhead, a suffragan bishop in the Diocese of Chester.
 She legally took up the post on 19 July 2021, the day of her consecration as a bishop by Stephen Cottrell, Archbishop of York, at York Minster; she was consecrated alongside the other suffragan of the diocese, Sam Corley, Bishop of Stockport.

+Since April 2022, she has also been deputy lead bishop for safeguarding with a focus on survivor engagement.

+Views

+In 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

+Conalty favours the disestablishment of the Church of England.

 Personal life

-Conalty is married to Simon, and they have two sons.
+Conalty is married to Simon Malcolm, and they have two sons.
 The Conalty family support South London club Charlton Athletic.